Attique-dash/Faychem/DEPLOYMENT.md

    - Check build logs for CSS compilation errors
    - Ensure no conflicting CSS loaders are installed

+5. **404 NOT_FOUND Error**
+   - Check that all pages exist in the app directory
+   - Verify API routes are properly configured
+   - Ensure environment variables are set correctly
+   - Check build logs for any missing dependencies
+   - Visit `/api/health` to test API functionality
+   - Clear Vercel cache and redeploy

 ### Debugging Steps:

 1. **Check Build Logs**